pe-jot/QtDhcpServer/README.md

 The recently selected network interface is saved before program exit.
 Other settings have to be saved manually using the corresponding button.

 Static assignments are a way to assign a fixed IP address to a specific client and are also loaded through the same mechanism.
 A saving routine is implemented, however not available to the GUI ;-)

+If a MAC address of a static assignment ends with "00:00:00", it is treated as a wildcard.
+Thus, all devices of the specified vendor will get the assigned IP address.
+This might be useful for certain testing purposes.